 - Using a technique called the Valsalva manoeuvre.
 (The Valsalva manoeuvre means trying to push your breath out while you hold your throat and voice box closed.)
 The way to do this is to take a deep breath in, then keep the air inside you while pushing with your muscles as if to force the air out.
 This is like pushing in childbirth or straining on the toilet.

 If an underlying cause is found then treatment of the underlying cause, if possible, may cure the hiccups.
 For example, one research study found that many people with persistent hiccups had a gut condition called acid reflux.
-See separate leaflet called Acid Reflux and Oesophagitis for more details.
+See the separate leaflet called Acid Reflux and Oesophagitis (Heartburn) for more details.
 Treating the reflux seemed to help stop hiccups in many cases.
 Firstly, try any of the popular remedies used to treat short bouts of hiccups (explained above).
 Also, treat any underlying cause, if possible.

 Secondly, medication is sometimes needed to stop persistent hiccups.
 Various medicines have been used for this.
 The following medicines may be used for treating adults with hiccups (for children, specialist advice is recommended):

 - Chlorpromazine and haloperidol are medicines which can relax the diaphragm muscle or its nerve supply and may stop persistent hiccups.

 - For stomach problems such as acid reflux or a stretched (distended) stomach: anti-acid medicines (various types, such as omeprazole) or medicines which help the stomach to empty faster (such as metoclopramide).

 - Baclofen - this is a medicine which helps to relax muscles.

 - Gabapentin - this can help to relax the nerve supply to the muscle under your lungs that helps you breathe in (the diaphragm).